 Mindful listening is an integral skill for any coach, leader, or friend.
 Holding a simple conversation may not seem like it requires skill, only participation, but to really get to know someone, you need the ability to listen to them.
 Good listening habits are the key to seeing things from another person’s perspective, and to building connections between yourself and others.

 - Listen mindfully to what the other person is saying.
 To put it another way, avoid thinking about your response while they are still talking.
 Pauses in the conversation might feel awkward initially, but most people will appreciate that you don’t jump to conclusions right away.
 Say, “You make an interesting point.
 Let me think about it for a second,” and they will usually be happy to.

-- Repeat back what the other person has said to show you were listening.
-This is especially helpful to make sure what you heard it what they meant.
-This also allows you to absorb their information in order to better understand not only their point of view, but what your point of view might be as well.
+- Repeat back what the other person has said to show that you were listening.
+This allows you to make sure that what you heard is what they meant.
+Paraphrasing their information and hearing it again allows you to better understand their point of view.

-- Don’t assume you know what they are thinking or what they meant when they said something vague.
+- Don’t assume that you know what somebody is thinking or what they meant when they said something vague.
 Ask for clarification so the conversation can continue to flow in a positive way.

 - Be honest in your responses.
 If you don’t know something, say so.
 Improved listening can help you in both your work and personal conversations.
 It improves your ability to establish relationships and build bonds with others.
 Practice these habits with each conversation to improve your skills and, by doing that, make conversations more valuable for everyone involved.

 If you are looking for an in-depth approach to becoming a better listener, consider our Coaching Fundamentals™ program.